awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 16. }
 ```

-## Example: Allow all your users to read objects in a portion of the corporate bucket<a name="iam-policy-ex3"></a>
+## Allowing All Your Users to Read Objects in a Portion of the Corporate Bucket<a name="iam-policy-ex3"></a>

- In this example, you create a group called `AllUsers`, which contains all the IAM users that are owned by the AWS account\.
+ In this example, you create a group named `AllUsers`, which contains all the IAM users that are owned by the AWS account\.
 You then attach a policy that gives the group access to `GetObject` and `GetObjectVersion`, but only for objects in the `my_corporate_bucket/readonly` folder\.

 ```
  1. {